DimitarChristoff/pre-loader/README.md

 });
 ```

-For more info, see the `example/index.html` file.
+For more info, see the `example/index.html` file or look at [http://jsfiddle.net/dimitar/mFQm6/](http://jsfiddle.net/dimitar/mFQm6/)